Farah-H/jokes_webapp/README.md

 ### Networking Structure

+- VPC
+    - region can be specified in the `terraform/variables.tf` file
+    - IGW

+    - Two Subnets
+        - Public Subnet
+            - Contains app instances
+            - NACL allows HTTP, HTTPS, SSH from Admin
+        - Private Subnet
+            - Contains db instances
+            - NACL allows MongoDB and SSH from Admin

+    - Scaling
+        - ELB set up for app and db instances
+        - Scaling Up and Down policies for both db and app instances for both >60% and <10% CPU usage which trigger autoscaling
+        - Cloudwatch Alarms set up for the above
+        - Scaling across availability zones can be achieved by adding additional subnets to the list of subnets in the `terraform/scaling/main.tf` file.
+These subnets can be in other availability zones, but need to be created in advance.

 ## Increment
 1. Currently the front-end servers are hosted in a public subnet, I would like to move them to the private subnet and allow access only via a bastion in the public subnet, for increased security, as described [here](https://developer.ibm.com/articles/secure-vpc-access-with-a-bastion-host-and-terraform/):